A Multi-Physics Eulerian Framework for Long-Term Contrail Evolution: Introduction

-Although CoCiP is well suited for large-scale simulations and long-term contrail evolution, it omits several important processes.
-These include consistent coupling of advection and diffusion in the Lagrangian framework, realistic treatment of bulk settling velocity beyond individual Stokes terminal velocities, explicit representation of particle size polydispersity (or grid-based sensitivity analysis of monodisperse assumption), and the evolution of ice crystal habits.
-Its treatment of short-term contrail development prior to the diffusion regime \cite{2} is also limited, lacking detailed chemistry, aerosol interactions beyond ice mass, and ice nucleation dynamics.
-Similar limitations apply to the Ames Contrail Simulation Model (ACSM) \cite{Ames}, which is based on nearly the same theoretical framework as CoCiP.
+{CoCiP (\cite{7}) represents the long-term evolution of contrails using a Lagrangian Gaussian–plume framework in which bulk scalar quantities (e.g., ice-water content and related moments) evolve according to prognostic ordinary differential equations and are advected with the flow.
+The three-dimensional contrail geometry is reconstructed diagnostically from these scalar fields using Gaussian kernels, such that spatial structure is parameterized rather than explicitly resolved.
+Consequently, CoCiP implements a bulk (effectively zero-dimensional in particle size and in-cloud microstructural space) microphysical description: ice microphysics are represented by two prognostic bulk variables — the total ice mass and the total number of ice crystals (commonly treated as monodisperse) — and contrail formation and subsequent growth/sublimation are constrained by the Schmidt–Appleman criterion \cite{9,10,11}.
+Physical processes operating at sub-plume scales (e.g., wind-shear, and turbulent diffusion) are parameterized in the plume spreading and mixing schemes rather than being resolved explicitly.
+Although CoCiP is suited for large-scale, long-term simulations, it omits several key processes, such as coupling of advection and diffusion in spatiotemporally varying wind fields; interactions between co-existing plumes {in single-flight assessments}; explicit along-track dispersion; and a prognostic, polydisperse size spectrum (or grid-based sensitivity to the monodisperse assumption).
+Its parameterization of short-term contrail development prior to the diffusion regime is also limited, lacking detailed chemistry, aerosol interactions beyond ice mass, and ice nucleation dynamics.
+Similar limitations apply to the Ames Contrail Simulation Model (ACSM) (\cite{Ames}), which is based on nearly the same theoretical framework as CoCiP.}